 Ben Eisenhart also flashed his all-around athletic ability by lettering four times in basketball and four times in track and field.
 He closed his prep career by capturing his third consecutive Class D state long jump title.
 Eisenhart twice earned the all-class gold medal for the top leap at the state meet.

 Ben later was one of the most feared head-hunters on Nebraska’s suicide squads, striking fear into every Husker opponent who dared to field a punt or kickoff.

 *Matt Kern of North Loup-Scotia, current day successful Girls basketball coach at York, was one of the finest quarter/backfield leaders I ever witnessed in 8-Man football.
 A TWO-time All-State selection at Defensive Back in both the 1993 and 1994 seasons, Kern led his team to a D-1 State Championship by defeating #1 Adams by a whopping 47-6 count.
 It was the worst whipping ever absorbed by the great Ken Cook.
-Kern threw just three passes in that rout, but all three were TD completions to *-Man Hall of Famer Glen Snodgrass covering 19, 35 and 2 yards.
-He also ran for 99 yards and a score.
+Kern threw just three passes in that rout, but all three were TD completions to 8-Man Hall of Famer Glen Snodgrass covering 19, 35 and 2 yards.
+He also ran for 99 yards and a score in that sweet win.